huibizhang/vitawind/README.md

         // add vitawind using in plugins list. vitawind()

-        // if you havd ran `-o`, you need to
+        // if you had ran `-o`, you need to
         // add your source.css and output.css file for vitawind
         vitawind('your-source.css-file','your-output.css-file')
     ]